Drop-in payments integration guide

 dropin.mount("drop-in");

-Once invoked, mount() displays Drop-in payments in the designated container.
+Once invoked, `mount()` displays Drop-in payments in the [designated container](#step-4-create-a-drop-in-payments-container).

-Using Drop-in payments in checkouts
+## Using Drop-in payments in checkouts <a href="#using-drop-in-payments-within-a-checkout-flow" id="using-drop-in-payments-within-a-checkout-flow"></a>

-To use Drop-in payments in checkout flows, you'll need to (1) finalize your checkout, (2) configure and mount Drop-in payments, and (3) handle the onSuccess event.
+To use Drop-in payments in checkout flows, you'll need to (1) [finalize your checkout](#finalize-your-order-totals), (2) [configure and mount Drop-in payments](#initialize-and-place-drop-in-within-your-application), and (3) [handle the `onSuccess` event](#the-onsuccess-event-returns-the-source).

-Finalize the checkout
+### Finalize the checkout <a href="#finalize-your-order-totals" id="finalize-your-order-totals"></a>

 For more details, refer to [Billing address requirements](https://docs.digitalriver.com/digital-river-api/integration-options/checkouts/creating-checkouts/providing-address-information#billing-address-requirements) on the [Providing address information](https://docs.digitalriver.com/digital-river-api/integration-options/checkouts/creating-checkouts/providing-address-information) page.

-Configure and mount Drop-in payments
+### Configure and mount Drop-in payments <a href="#initialize-and-place-drop-in-within-your-application" id="initialize-and-place-drop-in-within-your-application"></a>

-Retrieve the checkout's payment.session.id and use it to set sessionId in the Drop-in payments' configuration object.
+Retrieve the checkout's [`payment.session.id`](https://docs.digitalriver.com/digital-river-api/integration-options/checkouts/creating-checkouts#payment-session-identifier) and use it to set [`sessionId`](#drop-in-options) in the [Drop-in payments' configuration object](#configuring-drop-in-payments).
 In that same object, you should also set:

 ...